PriyaBenny20/Capstone_RAG_Backend/README.md

 djangotutorial folder contains the learning of Django basics

-priya-capstone folder conatins learning of Docker with Django
+priya-capstone folder contains learning of Docker with Django